 Whatever the form, abuse is not acceptable — and no one deserves it.

 Anyone can be a victim of abuse.
-Most often it is a person severely disabled by MS who requires a lot of care and is unable to do or get things without assistance from someone else.
-But caregivers (family members or paid assistants) can also be abused—by a person with MS who uses foul or demeaning language or lashes out with sharp fingernails or a cane or crutch.
+Most often it is a person who requires assistance from someone else for their normal daily activities.
+But caregivers (family members or paid assistants) can also be abused — by a person with MS who uses foul or demeaning language or lashes out with sharp fingernails or a cane or crutch.

 What are the risk factors for abuse in MS?

 Frustration is the common factor in virtually every abusive situation.

 - Caregivers (family members or paid helpers) can become frustrated by the exhausting demands of their role — by the time, energy, and patience it takes to assist someone who has physical and/or cognitive support needs.